Doctor of Philosophy in Aerospace Engineering and Mechanics

 - passing the AEM Department Qualification Exam and passing the Dissertation Proposal

 Candidacy should be attained by the third year for on-campus students and at least a year before the dissertation defense.
-An up-to-date Plan of Study detailing courses completed and transferred is required.
 Students may start enrolling in AEM 699 once they have attained candidacy.

 Continuous Enrollment Policy